 I love to study the book of Job mainly because of the many references to creation and the early years of civilization, but one thing especially stood out to me the last time I studied it, God actually points out Job to Satan!
 Why would God do this?
 It seems so mean, I know Satan doesn’t need any help messing with me or anyone I know.

-Webster’s dictionary defines temperate as to not be excessive, dispassionate as to be unaffected by strong emotion, and circumspect as heedful of the probable circumstances of an action.
+The Webster’s dictionary defines temperate as to not be excessive; dispassionate, as to be unaffected by strong emotion; and circumspect as heedful of the probable circumstances of an action.

 I propose Job displayed all of these qualities, causing God to say of him, “Blameless, upright, fearing God and turning away from evil.”
 Which is why God placed a hedge of protection about him, making it so Satan did not consider him.